ctcl-bregis/ctclsite-rust/config/projects/content/mct2/ec.md

 SMEC is powered from an LDO using system power.

+## System Communication
+It is expected that a custom daemon or Linux kernel driver would have to be written for the system to make use of SMEC.

 ## Misc

 ### Clock Source
-Instead of using a conventional crystal oscillator, SMEC would make use of a MEMS oscillator.
-Likely a part from the SiTime SiT8008B or SiT1602B series would be selected.

-Using this kind of oscillator has the benefits of MEMS-based oscillators along with having the implementation of the oscillator easier.
+Instead of using a conventional crystal oscillator, SMEC would make use of MEMS oscillators.
+Using this kind of oscillator has the benefits of MEMS-based oscillators along with easier implementation.

+Internal clock generators HSI, MSI and LSI are left unused.

+Currently, there are two external oscillators used for SMEC:
+- HSE: 48MHz SiTime SiT1602BI-13-XXN-48.000000
+- LSE: 32.768KHz SiTime SiT1533AI-H4-DCC-32.768